roth-hex-lab/roth-hex-lab.github.io/content/publication/2024-IEEE-VR-Poster-EcoEmbodiment-Julian/index.md

 publication_types: ["poster-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "*2023 IEEE International Symposium on Mixed and Augmented Reality*"
+publication: "*IEEE International Symposium on Mixed and Augmented Reality 2023*"
-publication_short: "ISMAR"
+publication_short: "IEEE ISMAR 2023"

 abstract: |
   To foster the understanding of the consequences of one’s actions on climate change, low-threshold accessible and understandable content is needed.
 Virtual Reality (VR) has emerged as a valuable tool in the field of sustainable development education.
 However, there remains a lack of practical approaches and empirical insights into fostering climate change awareness through an eco-embodiment perspective.
 Our prototype addresses this gap by immersing users in a VR experience that simulates an everyday life scenario.
 The player’s activities are calculated as if the entire population of Earth would exhibit such a behavior.
 At the end of the simulation, they are presented with the long-term scaled global consequences for the environment.
 Our preliminary evaluation demonstrates the effectiveness of this communication method but also reveals necessary gameplay optimizations toward longitudinal pre/post studies to quantify users’ learning and behavioral changes.